kubernetes/website/docs/concepts/workloads/controllers/replicaset.md

 {% include code.html language="yaml" file="hpa-rs.yaml" ghlink="/docs/concepts/workloads/controllers/hpa-rs.yaml" %}

-Saving this config into `hpa-rs.yaml` and submitting it to a Kubernetes cluster should create the defined HPA that autoscales the target ReplicaSet depending on the CPU usage of the replicated pods.
+Saving this manifest into `hpa-rs.yaml` and submitting it to a Kubernetes cluster should create the defined HPA that autoscales the target ReplicaSet depending on the CPU usage of the replicated pods.